-Here at The NAN Project, we work tirelessly to Promote Emotional Wellbeing.
-A large part of maintaining your Emotional Wellbeing, is taking the time to utilize a Coping Strategy when you feel worked up.
-Coping Strategies are ways we learn to manage various stressors, and everyone copes with stress differently.
-Some examples of possible Coping Strategies are:
+The NAN Project works tirelessly to promote emotional well-being.
+A large part of maintaining your emotional well-being is taking the time to utilize a coping strategy when you feel worked up.
+Coping strategies are ways we learn to manage various stressors, and everyone copes with stress differently.
+Some examples of possible coping strategies are:

 If you’re looking for an exercise and recovery community, check out The Phoenix.